thejfreitas/acf-php-to-json/readme.txt

 == Description ==

-Wordpress plugin responsible to convert Advanced Custom Fields Pro migration files in PHP to Json format in order to provide a better experience for developers in legacy Wordpress websites.
+Wordpress plugin responsible to convert Advanced Custom Fields Pro migration files in PHP to JSON format in order to provide a better experience for developers in legacy Wordpress websites.

+== Installation ==

+1. **Download** or Clone this project
+2. **Activate** ACF PHP to JSON Converter from your Plugins page
+3. **Click** Convert PHP to JSON on the Advanced Custom Fields menu

 == Changelog ==